JMGaljaard/VGGish-pytorch/README.md

 The results may deviate slightly, as Tensorflow and Pytorch use different optimization techniques, so the Pytorch network might give slightly different results.

+The code in [`vggish`](vggish) is adapted code from [Tensorflow models](https://github.com/tensorflow/models/blob/4079c5d9693142a406f6ff392d14e2034b5f496d/research/audioset/vggish/) with a few modifications to be compatible with Tensorflow 2.

 # LICENSE